Improve CAM with Auto-adapted Segmentation and Co-supervised Augmentation: Experiment

 We also evaluate our model with GoogLeNet.
 Though not as good as VGGnet, our model also becomes the state-of-the-art compared with others.
 We infer that the smaller gap between GoogLeNet-CSoA and others is because of combination of various operations together for input features in each layer, e.g. \textit{pooling}, $3\times 3$ and $1\times 1$ convolution kernels.
 It reduces the difference in receptive field between layers, which makes it challenging for multiple classifiers to explore in various levels.
 The results with Resnet~\cite{resnet} backbone that is only reported in \cite{Choe_2019_CVPR} with $37.71\%$ Top-1 \textit{loc. err} has the similar problem since the residual link connects different blocks to reduce the receptive differences.

 Table~\ref{tab:ILSVRC_res} shows both classification and localization results on ILSVRC validation set with GoogLeNet.
 For the localization, our result outperforms all others with the same backbone by over $2\%$ on Top-1 \textit{loc. err}.
 Besides, our model also achieve better performance compared to the methods with VGGnet.
-Especially, the NL-CCAM proposed in \cite{combine_wacv20} uses a novel non-local backbone to improve the localization performance, which can be also integrated with our proposed method.
+Especially, the NL-CCAM proposed in \cite{combine_wacv20} uses a novel non-local backbone to improve the localization performance, which can be also integrated with our method.

-To further demonstrate the localization ability of our model and make a full comparison with other methods, we use ground-truth labels for ILSVRC validation set and only evaluate localization performance serving as an ``upper-bound''.
-The result is denoted as GT-Known \textit{loc. err} and shown in Table~\ref{tab:ILSVRC_loc_star}.
-We can see our result is still better than others, which indicates an advantage in terms of the pure localization performance.
+To further demonstrate the localization ability of our model and make a full comparison with other methods, we use ground-truth classification labels for ILSVRC validation set and only evaluate localization performance serving as an ``upper-bound''~\cite{Zhang_2018_ECCV}.
+Denoted as GT-Known \textit{loc. err} in Table~\ref{tab:ILSVRC_loc_star}, our result is still better than others, which indicates an advantage in terms of the pure localization.

 Figure~\ref{fig:compare} visualizes the comparison result between our localization results with SPG~\cite{Zhang_2018_ECCV} since it also considers both foreground and background parts.
 In most situations, our method can generate more precise bounding boxes than SPG, which demonstrates that the sample-specific segmentation method can achieve better results than using the same pre-fixed threstholds for all images.
-We will provide more convincing visual examples in the supplementary material.
+We will provide more convincing visual examples in the \textbf{appendix.}

-In addition, we visualize the localization maps from CAM at both classifiers, the combined CAM and the final bounding box result of our proposed method on both ILSVRC and CUB-200-2011.
+In addition, in Fig.~\ref{fig:visual}, we visualize the localization maps from CAM at both classifiers, the combined CAM and the final bounding box result of our proposed method on both ILSVRC and CUB-200-2011.
 The areas inside dashed lines for each CAM indicate the segmented regions for the final result.
 We can observe that in most cases, the combination of two CAMs has a more stable localization result than any single CAM.
 It collects the final pixels that are determined by both CAMs and removes ambiguous pixels.